ODORSTRIKE vs Febreze: Which Works Better on Indian Clothes?

 1. The pocket problem

 Febreze is 25 cm tall.
-It does not fit in a backpack side pocket.
-ODORSTRIKE is 50 ml, the size of a travel deodorant — slides into a shirt pocket, jeans pocket, gym bag zip compartment.
+It lives on a shelf.
+ODORSTRIKE is 50 ml, the size of a travel deodorant — it slides into a shirt pocket or a jeans pocket and goes where you go.
 This matters because fabric odor is a field problem, not a home problem.
 By the time you're home, you're changing clothes anyway.

 2. The scent problem